marmelab/react-admin/docs/Authorization.md

 };
 ```

-## Restricting Access To Resources or Views
+## Restricting Access To Resources Or Views

 It's possible to restrict access to resources or their views inside the `Admin` component.
 To do so, you must specify a function as the `Admin` only child.
 This function will be called with the permissions returned by the `authClient`.